“Hamilton – an American Musical” on Broadway: A Review

 The colorful cast puts out a colorful performance.
 Lin-Manuel Miranda debuted as Alexander Hamilton and played the Founding Father for some time before stepping out.
 Today we can see Austin Scott doing his finest acting as Hamilton – strong, ambitious and with a great lust for power.
 His nemesis – Aaron Burr, is played by Daniel Breaker who surely isn’t breaking hearts with his performance and narrate.
 The sharp-tongued and sharp-minded Angelica is played by Mandy Gonzalez and her sister Eliza – by Denée Benton.
 James Monroe Iglehart juggles with the roles of Marquis de Lafayette and Thomas Jefferson.
 The lovable villain King George III is played by Euan Morton who does a great job as a comedy act and gains a lot of sympathy with his singing.

-“Hamilton” took the 2016 Tony Awards by storm with its sixteen (!!!) nominations, winning eleven, one short from the record of “The Producers”.
+“Hamilton” on Broadway took the 2016 Tony Awards by storm with its sixteen (!!!) nominations, winning eleven, one short from the record of “The Producers”.
 “Hamilton” won Best Musical, Miranda himself took home three, losing only the Best Actor in Musical…to Burr (Leslie Odom Jr.).
 The historical irony…To spare the Hamilton family the disappointment of the evening, Eliza (Phillipa Soo) took home Best Actress in a Musical.
 Daveed Diggs won Best Featured Actor in a Musical for his roles as Lafayette and Jefferson (deserving two awards, maybe?) beating fellow “Hamilton” cast members Jonathan Groff (King George III), and Christopher Jackson (Washington) in the process.
 Here, like in most other cases that evening, “Hamilton” lost only to itself.

-“Hamilton” has received a huge cult following, including many celebrities.
+“Hamilton” on Broadway has received a huge cult following, including many celebrities.
 Emma Watson, Jay-Z and Beyonce, TV Show host James Corden (who was hosting the 2016 Tony Awards, stolen by “Hamilton”), Neil Patrick Harris, The Obamas, and The Clintons among the rest.

 The “Richard Rogers” Theatre is “The Room where it happens”.
 There’s a revolution every evening.
 If you are among the very few people that haven’t seen it yet, go to BroadwayPass as fast as you can and grab your ticket!